 I spent countless hours on my knees trying to sort through these promptings I was having.
 I knew we were supposed to find you, but where?
 How?
 When?
 I prayed.
 And prayed some more.
 Dad was not on the same page as I was at that point and was, I’m sure at times, overwhelmed by the conversations I would throw at him.

 The process was frustrating.
 I called multiple agencies.
 I looked at both domestic and international adoption.
 I could not settle on where to begin.
 About June I got in touch with a social worker and started our home study.
-And finally I settled on an agency in Sandy called A Guardian Angel.
+And finally, I settled on an agency in Sandy called A Guardian Angel.
 I filled out pages and pages and pages of paperwork.
-Still Dad sat.
-I had everything I could finish done and finally he started.
+Still, Dad sat.
+I had everything I could finish done and finally, he started.
 We had a few setbacks.
 In October the government shutdown closed the Social Security office.
-The only thing we had left were our background checks.
-But we couldn’t find dad’s Social Security card and because of the shutdown they couldn’t issue him a new one.
+The only thing we had left was our background checks.
+But we couldn’t find dad’s Social Security card and because of the shutdown, they couldn’t issue him a new one.
 Finally, just before Thanksgiving, we were ready.
 I felt like the whole process was a game of hurry up so we could wait.